 b) requires central government action or assistance.
 Communities and councils can submit proposals whenever they choose to

 If councils choose to use the Act by submitting proposals, they must first involve communities and citizens in their area.
-They must not just consult them, but also try to reach agreement with them on what proposals the council will submit.
+They must not just consult them, but also try to reach an agreement with them on what proposals the council will submit.
 How councils do so is up to them, though it is recommended that councils set up (or recognise, if they already exist) a panel or panels of representatives of local people.
 These should include people from under-represented groups: ethnic minorities, young people, older people, tenants, etc.

-Upon receiving proposals, central government must consider them and decide whether to implement them.
+Upon receiving proposals, the central government must consider them and decide whether to implement them.
 If they decide not to implement a proposal they must give reasons why.

 We are promoting the parish use of the Act and is the parish sector.